 "I am honored that my contributions and achievements have been recognized by the APS and my peers.
 This is a career milestone and one that I truly appreciate," Mattupalli said.
-"I look forward to continuing my part in the Noble Foundation's advancing research and applying it to the problems facing agriculture in our region and around the world."
+"I look forward to continuing my part in the Noble Research Institute's advancing research and applying it to the problems facing agriculture in our region and around the world."

 Mattupalli works in the Forage Improvement Division mycology and plant pathology laboratory under the direction of Carolyn Young, Ph.D.
 The Schroth Faces of the Future Symposium is designed to acknowledge up-and-coming researchers shaping the future of their respective scientific discipline.

 Noble Research Institute, LLC (www.noble.org) is an independent nonprofit agricultural research organization dedicated to delivering solutions to great agricultural challenges.
 Headquartered in Ardmore, Oklahoma, the Noble Research Institute conducts fundamental, translational and applied research; offers no-cost consultation and education to farmers, ranchers and land managers; operates seven research and demonstration farms; and educates students of all ages about science and agriculture.
 The Noble Research Institute was founded by Lloyd Noble, an Oklahoma oilman and philanthropist, in 1945 as The Samuel Roberts Noble Foundation to advance agriculture and land stewardship.